Lleyton Hewitt: 2009: Clay title, Wimbledon quarters, top 20

-In the 2009 Wimbledon Championships, Hewitt faced the prospect of Rafael Nadal in the second round.
-However, Nadal withdrew due to injury, and his slot was replaced by No. 5 Juan Martín del Potro.
-Hewitt defeated American Robby Ginepri in the first round.
-Hewitt used his strong service game to advantage, losing only one service game the entire match.
-He upended del Potro in straight sets.
-The third round also produced a straight-set victory for Hewitt, as he defeated Philipp Petzschner.
+In the 2009 Wimbledon Championships, Hewitt beat del Potro in straight sets.
 He reversed a two-set deficit to defeat Radek Štěpánek in the fourth round.
-It was another classic Hewitt fightback to thrill the many Australians on hand to witness the match.
-His Cinderella run ended in the quarterfinals against sixth seed Andy Roddick.
+His run ended in the quarterfinals against sixth seed Andy Roddick.
 It was a five-set thriller which featured two tiebreaks.
-Hewitt lost a heartbreaking 3–6, 7–6 (10), 6–7 (1), 6–4, 4–6 match.
+Hewitt lost a heartbreaking match.
 It was the first time Hewitt had reached the quarterfinals of a Major since the 2006 U.S. Open.

-After an extended break, Hewitt began working his way into the U.S Open series by playing in Washington at the Legg Mason Classic.
-There Hewitt made it into the third round, before losing in a three-set battle with Juan Martín del Potro.
+At the Legg Mason Classic in Washington, Hewitt lost in three sets in the third round to Juan Martín del Potro.
 At the Montreal Masters, Hewitt lost in the first round to former No. 1 Juan Carlos Ferrero.
 Cincinnati saw Hewitt reach the quarterfinals for the sixth time, where he lost to Roger Federer in straight sets.
 During the first round of the tournament, Hewitt showed his trademark fighting abilities by saving two match points to win against an in-form Robin Söderling.
-At the U.S Open, Hewitt progressed into the third round, where he played Federer for the 23rd time of their decade-long rivalry.
+At the U.S. Open, Hewitt progressed to the third round, where he played Federer for the 23rd time of their decade-long rivalry.
 Hewitt managed to take the first set 6–4 from Federer, before the 15-time Grand Slam champion took control of the second.
 The third set was tight, and both players saved multiple break points.
-Federer eventually prevailed over the match in four sets.
+Federer won the match in four sets.

-In late September, Hewitt travelled to Malaysia for his first time to take part in the inaugural Malaysian Open held in Kuala Lumpur.
-The new tournament was part of the ATP's new dedicated Asian swing.
-Hewitt lost in the first round to Swedish player Joachim Johansson.
-In Tokyo, Hewitt was drawn to once again meet del Potro in the quarterfinals, but was given a clear path when del Potro was knocked out by qualifier Édouard Roger-Vasselin in the first round.
-After defeating Fabrice Santoro in the second round, Hewitt downed Roger-Vasselin, to reach his first semi-finals since winning the US Men's Clay Court Championships in April, but lost to Mikhail Youzhny.
-He then competed in the 2009 Shanghai ATP Masters 1000, where he won in the first round, defeating John Isner, before losing to Gaël Monfils.
+In September, Hewitt lost in round one of the Malaysian Open in Kuala Lumpur to Joachim Johansson.
+In Tokyo, Hewitt lost in the semi finals to Mikhail Youzhny.
+He then competed in the 2009 Shanghai ATP Masters 1000, where he lost to Gaël Monfils in round two.